 We see training as an important part of our role as beekeepers in the Community.
 We run the following courses:

-We strongly recommend that you don’t get bees until you have attended a beginners’ course and our course will enable you to keep bees with confidence.
+We strongly recommend that you don’t get bees until you have attended a beginners’ course.
+Our course will enable you to keep bees with confidence.

 Keeping bees is an incredibly rewarding hobby and you will never cease to be amazed by how fascinating they are.
 Obviously the honey you get is wonderful too.